roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

         Getting CA Private Key
         ```

-4. Run the following command to query the created certificates:
+4. Run the following command to query the created certificate files:

     ```
     ls